 Neglect may arise from lack of knowledge, competing priorities, stress or deprivation.
 It may also be linked to parents/carers who retain cultural behaviours which are inappropriate in the context in which the family is living.

 When a child's needs are unmet because the parents/carers lack knowledge or skill the first choice for intervention should generally be the provision of Early Help services such as information, training and support services.
-If there is no progress, and the assessment by professionals is that progress is unlikely without more proactive intervention a referral to the Children's Services Trust in line with the Referrals Procedure should be considered.
+If there is no progress, and the assessment by professionals is that progress is unlikely without more proactive intervention a referral to the Children's Services Trust in line with the Contacts and Referrals Procedure should be considered.